Clash at the Castle (2022): SmackDown

 On the following episode of SmackDown, Solo Sikoa officially joined The Bloodline, thus making his main roster debut.
 Later that night, Sikoa fought Drew McIntyre where he lost via disqualification due to Karrion Kross attacking McIntyre, who would begin a rivalry with Kross.
 On September 23, a strap match between the two was scheduled for Extreme Rules.
+McIntyre would then renew the rivalry against the original iteration of The Bloodline (also known as the "OG Bloodline") in which Zayn, Reigns, and The Usos became babyfaces while forming an alliance with the Sikoa-led Bloodline, which since added Tama Tonga, Tonga Loa, and Jacob Fatu from December 2024.

 Also on SmackDown, Imperium (Gunther, Ludwig Kaiser, and Giovanni Vinci) defeated The Brawling Brutes (Sheamus, Ridge Holland, and Butch) in a six-man tag team match.
 The following week, both teams took part in a fatal four-way tag team match to determine the number one contenders for the Undisputed WWE Tag Team Championship, which The Brawling Brutes (Butch and Holland) won.
 The following week, however, Butch and Holland failed to win the titles due to Imperium interfering.
 On September 29, a Good Old Fashioned Donnybrook match between the two teams was scheduled for Extreme Rules.
 Prior to Extreme Rules, Sheamus faced Gunther in a rematch for the Intercontinental Championship on the October 7 episode of SmackDown where Gunther retained after he struck Sheamus with a shillelagh while the referee was distracted.

+On the October 14 episode of SmackDown, Rey Mysterio was traded to SmackDown to avoid The Judgment Day (Damian Priest, Rhea Ripley, Finn Bálor, and Dominik Mysterio) on Raw.
+However, Rey and Dominik's paths would cross again at the 2023 Royal Rumble.
+Rey was supposed to compete in the men's Royal Rumble match, but he never came out when his entrance music played.
+Dominik then entered, carrying Rey's mask, implying that he attacked his dad to prevent him from entering.
+With Ripley winning the women's Royal Rumble match and choosing to challenge for the SmackDown Women's Championship, the group began appearing on SmackDown, thus Dominik began tormenting his dad again.
+After weeks of Rey refusing to attack Dominik, on the March 24 episode of SmackDown, Dominik disrespected Rey's mother and sister, forcing Rey to intervene and hit Dominik.
+It was then confirmed that Rey and Dominik would face each other at WrestleMania 39.